Day 01: Arrival and Transferred to the Hotel [1300 m/4264 ft]

 Day 21: Leisure and Shopping, Farewell Dinner Day

 Also a reserve day to accommodate possible delay.
 Spend the day enjoying Kathmandu's delights.
 Make a last minute sightseeing of any place in Kathmandu.
 You will find plenty of interesting places to visit and things to do even near the hotel area.
 Moreover, you would also like to discuss your trip or trade emails with travel companions and organize the photos.
 Or, You can spend the evening leisurely, perhaps catch up on some last minute shopping.
-In the evening, and celebrate dinner together with Himalayan Glacier Trekking staffs.
-Overnight at Kathmandu.
+To celebrate the successful completion of our journey, we will have a farewell dinner at The Ship Restaurant Bar & Lounge where we can pick our meal from their carefully crafted menu that offer a wide range of choices.

 Day 22: Fly Home: Farewell Friend